-The PRC reviews the ongoing compliance, appropriateness and relevance of the AMP remuneration policy at least every two years.
-The AMP remuneration policy was reviewed in November 2014 with minor updates made to clarify the approval processes of remuneration arrangements for specified individuals, which includes employees of AMP Bank.
+The PRC reviews the ongoing compliance, appropriateness and relevance of the AMP remuneration policy regularly (at least every two years).
+There were no changes to the remuneration policy during 2016.

 Remuneration elements

 AMP provides a number of remuneration elements to AMP Bank employees.
 The key elements of remuneration for most employees are fixed pay and a short-term incentive (STI).
 Select senior managers also receive long-term incentive (LTI) awards.